All students graduating from Gem State Adventist Academy receive a College Prep Diploma.

 Chorale is a group of mixed voices open to all students committed to studying and performing choral music.
 Both sacred and secular music suited to the abilities of the members are performed around the Northwest as opportunities arise.
 Performances include Christmas and Spring Concerts, as well as area church concerts.

 Sound Ripple is a handbell group open to all students.
-One doesnt need to be familiar with music in order to join.
+One does not need to be familiar with music in order to join.
 One does need to be committed and dedicated to the goals and purpose of this group.
 The Sound Ripple Choir performs locally and occasionally on a tour.

 Soundwave is a select group open by audition only.
 Advanced sacred and secular music is performed on a 5-octave set of Malmark English Handbells and three octaves of Malmark Handchimes.
 Each ringer must be dedicated to continuing the excellent reputation of this group as it performs in area churches, civic groups, and on tours throughout the Northwest and beyond.